diethardsteiner/diethardsteiner.github.io/_posts/2015-03-23-CDE-Global-CCC-Properties.md

 ---
 layout: post
-title:  "Pentaho CDE: Global CCC Properties"
+title:  "Pentaho CDE: Global  Properties"
-summary: This article explains how to create global properties for CCC Charts.
+summary: This article explains how to create global properties for  Charts.
 date:   2015-03-23
-categories: CCC
+categories: CTools
-tags: CCC, CDE
+tags:  CDE
 published: true
 ---

-This article is a brief walkthrough on how to define global **CCC Chart Properties**.
+This article is a brief walkthrough on how to define global ** Chart Properties**.
 We start with some simple examples and work our way towards creating these global properties.

-## Replacing CDE CCC Chart Properties (or: How to copy CCC JavaScript code directly into CDE)
+## Replacing CDE  Chart Properties (or: How to copy  JavaScript code directly into CDE)

 Sometimes when you prototype your chart outside CDE in plain HTML you would like to just copy the JavaScript chart definition into CDE without having to fill out all the properties.